dmws2021/dmws2021.github.io/pages/home.md

 {: .alert .alert-info .text-center} **“Communication of revised climate information”**

- to the community of climate data users about the recent updates on climate data and time series.
+ with the aim to convey to the community of climate data users about the recent updates on climate data and time series.

 ## Topics
 The main topics to be addressed during the workshop are: